4.5. Raytracer¶

 Example

 Below you can find an example.
-A eye preset is loaded and flipped around the x-axis.
-A point source is added at the retina and the geometry is traced.
+An eye preset is loaded and flipped around the x-axis.
+A point source is added near the retina and the geometry is traced.

 import optrace as ot